batect/batect/ROADMAP.md

      * streaming I/O to container in multiplexed mode (see attach API documentation)
 * some way to check for outdated base images (eg. using `postgres:10.0` and suggests updating to `postgres:10.5`)
 * make the last mile easier: pushing images and deploying applications
+* init containers: containers that must start, run and complete before a container can start (eg. populating a database with data)